 Make sense of interest rates

 Interest rates are the cost of borrowing money or the return you get for lending money.
 You may feel like an expert in borrowing if you’ve ever had a car loan or used a credit card.
-What you may not realize is you are a lender as well.
+What you may not realize is you may be a lender as well.
 When you open a bank savings account, you are lending money to the bank.
 Owning shares of stock gives you a claim on a portion of a company’s assets and earnings.
 And, if you invest in the bond market, it’s like you are lending money to the corporation or government entity issuing the bond.
 Either way, interest rates impact you.

-Meet the Fed funds rate
+Meet the Fed’s funds rate

 Get to know rates of return

 The rate of return is how much you earn or lose on an investment each year.
 It’s expressed as a percentage of your initial investment.
 If your rate of return is 10%, that means you would have 10% more than you did when you put your money in.
 Rates of return can include investment gains as well as dividends, which are additional profit-sharing payments some corporations make to their stockholders.